 In the next section we will see how to transform the Maude terms in to a graph representation that makes it easier to visualize and understand reaction networks and their evolution.
-In particular, a graphical representation of the above three step computation is shown below in Figure 3.
+In particular, a graphical representation of the above three step computation is shown below in Figure 2.

-7 Computing with a PL KB
+5 Computing with a PL KB

 The Pathway Logic Assistant (PLA) provides interactive graphical access to a PL knowledge base.
-For this purpose, rule sets and computations are represented using Petri nets [39, 38, 48], which have a natural graphical representation, additionally, there are very efficient tools for analyzing the Petri net models generated by PLA.
-(See Section 2 for discussion of other uses of Petri nets in systems biology.)
+For this purpose, rule sets and computations are represented using Petri nets [38, 37, 46], which have a natural graphical representation, additionally, there are very efficient tools for analyzing the Petri net models generated by PLA.

-7.1 PL Petri nets
+5.1 PL Petri nets